JFtechOfficial/mac-automation-scripts/README.md

 When FCPX is in use:
 * ~~Disable TrueTone and Night Shift~~ now using [Shifty](https://shifty.natethompson.io/en/)
-* Adds a button to the Touch Bar.
+* Adds a button to the Touchbar.
 If pressed it quits Final Cut Pro and the macro support for external keyboard

 ### Requirements
 * [USB Overdrive](http://www.usboverdrive.com/USBOverdrive/News.html)